antecedent/patchwork/README.md

 These filters, like the one in the example above, always run before the function they are attached to.
 This happens every time the function is called:

 	$result = Cache::fetch("something"); # prints "Fetching something from cache"
+	var_dump($result); # Cache::fetch still runs and returns a result

+When attaching a filter, it does not matter if the subject (the function to which the filter is being attached) is actually defined, nor is it important whether it has been already called.
+However, it is extremely important to follow the warning that has already been stated in the "Getting Started" section: **filters can only be attached to those functions that are defined after including `Patchwork.php`**.

 Any valid PHP callback will work as a filter, but since lambdas have finally arrived in PHP 5.3, there is rarely a reason not to use them for this purpose.
 Additionaly, Patchwork provides some ready-made filters for more expressive power: